Debt settlement: United Kingdom

 In the UK one can appoint an arbiter or legal entity to negotiate with the creditors.
 Creditors often accept reduced balances in a final payment; this is called "full and final settlement".
 However, with debt settlement the reduced amount can be spread over an agreed term.

 In the UK creditors such as banks, credit card and loan companies and other creditors are already writing off huge amounts of debt.
 Most creditors are open to negotiations and are willing to accept reductions of 50% or more.
 Debt settlement allows the debtor to spread payments out over a set term, instead of having to pay a lump sum in one go which is the case with full and final settlement.

 UK debt settlement is not to be confused with full and final settlement, where debt management companies have been known to hold on to client funds; in which case the creditors get nothing until they decide to settle.
 Furthermore, the debt management company usually instructs the consumer not to make any payments to creditors.
 The intended effect is to scare creditors into settling the debt for less than the full amount.
 Typically, however, creditors simply begin collection procedures, which can include filing suit against the consumer in court.
 As long as consumers continue to make minimum monthly payments, creditors will not negotiate a reduced balance.
 However, when payments stop, balances continue to grow because of late fees and ongoing interest.
-This practice of holding client funds is regarded as unethical in the US and UK.